-- (a) a public utility's net verifiable generation-related and electricity supply costs, including costs of capital, that become unrecoverable as a result of the implementation of this chapter or of federal law requiring retail open access or customer choice; - (b) those costs that include but are not limited to: - (i) regulatory assets and deferred charges that exist because of current regulatory practices and can be accounted for up to the effective date of the commission's final order regarding a public utility's transition customer choice plan and conservation investments made prior to universal system benefits charge implementation; - (ii) nonutility and utility power purchase contracts EXECUTED BEFORE MAY 2, 1997, including qualifying facility contracts; - (iii) existing generation investments and supply commitments or other obligations incurred before May 2.
-1997, and costs arising from these investments and commitments; - (iv) the costs associated with renegotiation or buyout of the existing nonutility and utility power purchase contracts, including qualifying facilities and all costs, expenses, and reasonable fees related to issuing transition stranded costs bonds; and - (v) the costs of refinancing and retiring of debt or equity capital of the public utility and associated federal and state tax liabilities or other utility costs for which the use of transition stranded costs bonds would benefit customers.

-(31) "Transition period" means the period ending July 1, 2007.
+- (a) a public utility's net verifiable generation-related and electricity supply costs, including costs of capital, that become unrecoverable as a result of the implementation of this chapter or of federal law requiring retail open access or customer choice; - (b) those costs that include but are not limited to: - (i) regulatory assets and deferred charges that exist because of current regulatory practices and can be accounted for up to the effective date of the commission's final order regarding a public utility's transition eustomer choice TRANSITION plan and conservation investments made prior to universal system benefits charge implementation; - (ii) nonutility and utility power purchase contracts EXECUTED BEFORE MAY 2, 1997, including qualifying facility contracts; - (iii) existing generation investments and supply commitments or other obligations incurred before May 2, 1997, and costs arising from these investments and commitments; - (iv) the costs associated with renegotiation or buyout of the existing nonutility and utility power purchase contracts, including qualifying facilities and all costs, expenses, and reasonable fees related to issuing transition stranded costs TRANSITION bonds; and - (v) the costs of refinancing and retiring of debt or equity capital of the public utility and associated federal and state tax liabilities or other utility costs for which the use of transition stranded costs TRANSITION bonds would benefit customers. - (31) "Transition period" means the period ending July 1, 2007. - 24 (33) "Transition period" means the period ending July 1, 2027. - (32)(33)(34) "Transition "Stranded costs" "Transition property" means the property right created by a financing order, including without limitation the right, title, and interest of a utility, assignee, or other issuer of transition stranded costs Transition bonds to all revenue, collections, claims, payments, money, or proceeds of or arising from or constituting fixed transition stranded costs Transition amounts that are the subject of a financing order, including those nonbypassable rates and other charges and fixed transition stranded costs Transition amounts that are authorized by the commission in the financing order to recover transition stranded

-(32)(33) "Transition "Stranded costs property" means the property right created by a financing order, including without limitation the right, title, and interest of a utility, assignee, or other issuer of transition stranded costs bonds to all revenue, collections, claims, payments, money, or proceeds of or arising from or constituting fixed transition stranded costs amounts that are the subject of a financing order, including those nonbypassable rates and other charges and fixed transition stranded costs amounts that are authorized by the commission in the financing order to recover transition stranded costs and the costs of recovering, reimbursing, financing, or refinancing the transition stranded costs and acquiring transition stranded costs property, including the costs of issuing, servicing, and retiring transition stranded costs bonds.
-Any right that a utility has in the transition stranded costs property before the utility's sale or transfer or any other right created under this section or created in the financing order and assignable under this chapter or assignable pursuant to a financing order is only a contract right.
+1 TRANSITION costs and the costs of recovering, reimbursing, financing, or refinancing the transition stranded

+- 2 TRANSITION costs and acquiring transition stranded costs TRANSITION property, including the costs of issuing, - 3 servicing, and retiring transition stranded costs TRANSITION bonds.
+Any right that a utility has in the transition - 4 stranded costs TRANSITION property before the utility's sale or transfer or any other right created under this section - 5 or created in the financing order and assignable under this chapter or assignable pursuant to a financing order - 6 is only a contract right.
-(33)(34) "Transmission facilities" means those facilities that are used to provide transmission services as determined by the federal energy regulatory commission and the commission.

-(34)(35) "Transmission services provider" means a person an entity controlling or operating transmission facilities.

-(35)(36) "Universal system benefits charge" means a nonbypassable rate or charge to be imposed on a customer to pay the customer's share of universal system benefits programs costs.

-(36)(37) "Universal system benefits programs" means public purpose programs for:

-- (a) cost-effective local energy conservation; - (b) low-income customer weatherization; - (c) renewable resource projects and applications, including those that capture unique social and energy system benefits or that provide transmission and distribution system benefits; - (d) research and development programs related to energy conservation and renewables; - (e) market transformation designed to encourage competitive markets for public purpose programs; and - (f) low-income energy assistance.

-(37)(38) "Utility" means any public utility or cooperative utility."
+- (33)(34)(35) "Transmission facilities" means those facilities that are used to provide transmission services as determined by the federal energy regulatory commission and the commission. - (34)(35)(36) "Transmission services provider" means a person an entity controlling or operating transmission facilities. - (35)(36)(37) "Universal system benefits charge" means a nonbypassable rate or charge to be imposed on a customer to pay the customer's share of universal system benefits programs costs. - 13 (36)(37)(38) "Universal system benefits programs" means public purpose programs for: - 14 (a) cost-effective local energy conservation; - 15 (b) low-income customer weatherization; - (c) renewable resource projects and applications, including those that capture unique social and energy system benefits or that provide transmission and distribution system benefits; - (d) research and development programs related to energy conservation and renewables; - 19 (e) market transformation designed to encourage competitive markets for public purpose programs; and - 20 (f) low-income energy assistance. - 21 (37)(38)(39) "Utility" means any public utility or cooperative utility."